What's the Difference Between a Flexible Spending Account (FSA) and a Health Reimbursement Arrangement (HRA)?

 Let’s face it, healthcare is expensive.
 Good thing for us, there are several types of accounts to ease the blow to our pocketbooks.
 In this post we’ll compare two types of healthcare savings options, Flexible Spending Accounts (FSAs) and Health Reimbursement Arrangements (HRAs).

 How each can help you save on healthcare costs

 Both FSAs and HRAs are employer-sponsored (and employer-owned), tax-advantaged accounts that can be used to pay for out-of-pocket medical expenses.
 Their differences lay in which expenses are eligible for reimbursement, who can contribute, and just how much control the employer has over how they function.

 What is an FSA?

-A Flexible Spending Account (FSA) is an employer offered tax-exempt account.
-Funds are deducted pre-tax from your paycheck, letting you save some of your hard-earned money for healthcare.
+A Flexible Spending Account (FSA) is an employer offered, tax-exempt account.
+Both employer and employee can contribute and the funds you deposit are deducted from your paycheck pre-tax.

 Flexible Spending Accounts offer several advantages, here are a few of the benefits.

 - They’re not tied to any specific health insurance plan.
 Flexible Spending Accounts can be paired with any kind of health insurance or no health insurance at all.
 This flexibility gives employees the ultimate choice in how they handle their health insurance.
 Your entire annual contribution is available on day one.
 The entire amount you’ve pledged to contribute to your FSA for the year is available at the start of the benefit year (or shortly after the first contribution is made).
 So if you’ve pledged to contribute $2,000 to your FSA for the year, the entire $2,000 is available to use at any time even if you haven’t made all of the contributions yet.
 Another cool feature of FSAs is, if you leave your company before the year is over, and you’ve used more than you’ve contributed, you don’t have to pay the money back.